JF Ptak Science Books Quick Post

-I thought a little further (from yesterday’s post) about van Eyck and settled in on his painting of the newly married (The Arnolfini Marriage, painted in 1434, depicting the union of Giovanni Arnolfini and Giovanna Cenami, who married in Bruges in that year), and the very unusual image of the scene as reflected in the convex mirror directly behind the couple.
+I was thinking about writing a short post on van Eyck and settled on his painting of this newly married couple--The Arnolfini Marriage, painted in 1434, depicting the union of Giovanni Arnolfini and Giovanna Cenami, who married in Bruges in that year--and the very unusual image of the scene as reflected in the convex mirror directly behind the couple.
 It is a wonderful painting of course, lusciously and richly colored--the observer, though, is brought instantly to the mirror.
 And in that reflection is what is seen from behind the couple as well as what the couple is seeing--in a sense, a 180-degree view of the room (if we considered the painter's perspective towards the couple as 90-degrees).
 It is one of the first times that a mirror is used in this fashion and is also offers a great instruction on the newly-rediscovered perspective.
 (The inscription above the mirror, which is surrounded by ten scenes from the life of Christ, reads “Jan van Eyck was present"--and probably was literal, as we see the painter himself reflected in a tiny portrait...along with another man, who may also have been involved with the wedding).

 It should be noted that the Baptistry, an 8-sided figure (with another, triangular, form added later; and 8-sided to represent the octava dies, the "eighth day," the day of the risen Christ, which would be outside the scope of time and measurement) was decorated with colossal, fantastically beautiful doors, some of which were created by none other than Ghiberti, another (slightly later) master of linear perspective.